NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #117

 A Ruffian asks if FUWAMOCO ever had rebellious phases as twins.
 They confirm they were always well-behaved, with no significant sibling disputes.

+## Episode #118

+A Ruffian asks if FUWAMOCO are more introverted or extroverted.
+They respond that they are introverted but do their best to appear extroverted, similar to other members of Advent.